-Infant mortality rate is a population-related metric that monitors the deaths of newborn (and sometimes unborn) children.
-It is typically expressed as the number of infant deaths per 1,000 live births.
+Infant mortality rate is a population-related metric that monitors the deaths of newborn (and sometimes unborn) children, a small but heartbreaking subset of both the world's total births and its total deaths per day.
+Infant mortality is typically expressed as the number of infant deaths per 1,000 live births.
 In countries where infant mortality is high, it can often be attributed to one or more of the following factors: poverty, malaria, malnutrition, undeveloped infrastructure, and/or inadequate health care.
 Notably, these are all common concerns in underdeveloped, least developed, and developing countries.
 Many countries with high infant mortality rates also have high birth rates and fertility rates.

 Around the world, the top causes of infant mortality include neonatal encephalopathy (problems with brain function due to lack of oxygen during birth), infections, complications of preterm birth, lower respiratory infections, and diarrheal diseases.
 The most frequent causes of death among infants that are only a few days old are different than those among older infants.
 Overall, the collective global infant mortality rate has significantly decreased in recent decades, dropping from approximately 140 per 1,000 live births in 1950-55 to 52.8 in 2000 and on to 27.4 in 2020.